WandaChen/DataVisualizationProject/README.md

 12. Update the hover information to add country name to it.
 13. Instead of bar graph for each country, it will display line chart for each continent alongs in the countries in that continent.
 14. Remove the line chart in the main graph to show only data points - to avoid dense and clutter.

+* (Update Version 4 & 5)
+15. Redesign the first graph - instead of showing each country's datapoint, change to each continent's average datapoint per year.
+16. Because the difficulty of parse time (%Y) and calculated the position of datapoints correctly, so for the main graph, it changed to interger instead of time format for the X-axis.

 ### Feedback
 Questions for feed back response:
   * (Q1) What do you notice in the visualization?